That don't remain in eternity,

 - Gainax Ending: The "Fujisawa Loser" video starts out as a weird metaphor for the difficulties of either entering a company or being in a famous band...as obstacle courses.
 Pretty straightforward.
 Then the big fancy house and the supermodel at the end of the course get up and elope in a yacht.

 - Gratuitous English: Most of their early independently released music.
-Gotoh is actually trying to change this into Surprisingly Good English by taking weekly English lessons.
+Gotoh is actually trying to change this into fluent English by taking weekly English lessons.

 - Improv: "Road Movie" was originally an improvised song that changed depending on the location they were preforming.
 The "Whoaaaaa"s at the beginning of "Laika" were also improvised by Gotoh.